Safestore and Our Environment

 Hardcore (piling mat) 1% 100%

-We register all our new UK store developments with the CCS setting a target score of 36 points for both the shell construction and fitting out of the facility with our construction management partners.
+We register all new UK-built store developments with the CCS setting a target score of 40 points for both the shell construction and fitting out of the facility with our construction management partners.

-Our new store in Morden scored an average of 42 out of 45 over the course of its two visits putting it in the top bracket of scoring.
-The inspector highlighted all areas of the inspections as ‘Excellent’ which highlights the exceptional effort and commitment that our construction team makes in raising standards of our new store developments.
+Our new store in Morden scored an average of 42 out of 45 over the course of its two visits, putting it in the top bracket of scoring.
+The inspector highlighted all areas of the inspections as ’Excellent’, which highlights the exceptional effort and commitment that our construction team makes in raising the standards of our new store developments.

 Consultation process